 8 baby carrots just have 40 calories, and you can squeeze them all in a tablespoon of your favorite dips like hummus, tzatziki, or salsa.
 Carrots have high levels of carotenoids and other forms of vitamin A, which can boost your eyesight plus the crunchy texture can help battle chip cravings.

 Normally dried fruits have high amounts of added sugar which can be bad for your diet.
-If you have a moderated portion (about one-quarter of a cup), you can get around your cravings for eating sweets.
+If you have a small portion (about one-quarter of a cup), you can get around your cravings for eating sweets.
 You might want to know that one-fourth cup of dried cranberries contains just 93 calories.

 All nuts are loaded to the top with proteins and healthy monounsaturated fats and thus make for a smart snack choice.
 In one of its journals, the American Heart Association has highlighted that consuming almonds in place of carbs results in reduced cholesterol and belly fat.
 So, instead of reaching for that bag of pretzels, grab a small handful of almonds to power you through the afternoon.

 String cheese is one of the most convenient and portable snacks to have on the go.
 One stick of part-skim string cheese has 80 calories, a whopping 8 grams of protein, and enough calcium to keep you running.
 This dairy product comes without any high saturated fats that are almost always found in other cheese varieties.

 The simplest snack is the best snack.
 At just 60 calories, each orange makes for a great option for a snack because it is high in vitamins and fiber, and low in natural sugar.
 These citrus fruits are also rich in vitamin C, the vitamin that takes care of your kidneys and gallbladder.